sighupio/distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

 Global default AMI type used for EKS worker nodes.
 This will apply to all node pools unless overridden by a specific node pool.
+Only Amazon Linux 2023 (alinux2023) images are supported.

 ### Constraints